 Starchy and non-starchy vegetables

-Not all vegetables are created equal.
-They can be broken down into "starchy" and "non-starchy" types.
+Not all vegetables are of equal nutritional value.
+Nutritionists divide vegetables into starchy and non-starchy types.
 Starchy vegetables contain more carbohydrates than the non-starchy varieties.

 Starchy vegetables include: